The 'ultimate' Polar Bear destination combined with some amazing Arctic birds

 This spectacular region has only been accessible since the mid 1990s and remains rarely visited, however, for anyone wanting to see the Arctic at its best and maximise on their chances of Polar Bears, then a trip to Wrangel Island is unquestionably the place to go.
 Nearby Herald Island is believed to have the highest density of denning bears anywhere in the Arctic and in 2017 our recommended operator, Heritage Expeditions, found a world record 241 bears around a whale carcass on the western side of Wrangel Island.
 An unbelievable experience for those who were fortunate to be aboard and a story that spread around the world !!

-Heritage Expeditions unquestionably have the most experience of running trips in this region and their two ships Heritage Adventurer and Spirit of Enderby are perfect options as both are ice-strengthened and thus able to reach locations that other vessels cannot get to.
-With the higher ice rating, these ships can push through ice which is not an option for many other ships, vastly increasing the chances of finding bears out on the sea ice early in the season.
+Heritage Expeditions unquestionably have the most experience of running trips in this region and their ship Heritage Adventurer is the perfect option being ice-strengthened and thus able to reach locations that other vessels cannot get to.
+With the higher ice rating, this ship can push through ice which is not an option for many other vessels, vastly increasing the chances of finding bears out on the sea ice early in the season.
 Both these factors, combined with the wildlife focus of most voyages, makes for a much more fulfilling trip and higher chances of seeing all the key wildlife.

 North of the Bering Strait, the number of whales along the coast of northern Chukotka can be very impressive and whilst Humpback Whales are the most numerous, there are also Grey Whales and the highly endangered Bowhead Whale is also possible.
 With North Pacific Right Whale (the most endangered of the great whales) found on one occasion in one of the many fjords further south and the possibility for Belugas, the cetacean opportunities are absolutely outstanding.